SCX8005 : Leadership for Climate Change and Sustainability

 Aims

 The module enables the development of knowledge, understanding and practice of leadership for Climate Change and Sustainability.
-The module provides the opportunity to enhance the skills of making sense of leadership theories, organisational complexities, and strategy-as-practice.
+The module provides the opportunity to enhance skills in different types of leadership, to evaluate the needs of different stakeholders in terms of leadership, and to develop confidence in communicating knowledge of climate change and sustainability to those stakeholders.
 By the end of the module, students will have:

-- Understood and evaluated leadership theories in relation to climate change and sustainability
+- Understood and evaluated leadership theory and practice in relation to climate change and sustainability

-- Understood and evaluated strategy-as-practice in the context of climate change and sustainability
+- Understood and evaluated the needs of diverse stakeholders for leadership in the field of climate change and sustainability.

 Outline Of Syllabus